DEI Training Topics: 5 Conversations Your Workforce Should Have - Senior Executive

 Chase’s consultancy trains and coaches C-suite leaders in values-based competencies.
 “When top leaders are fully on board and understand their role in championing DEI strategy, they will unabashedly and vocally advocate for change,” she says.

-4. Empathy and Belonging
+5. Empathy and Belonging

 These sessions are grounded in the understanding that empathy can drive actions that improve belonging for more marginalized groups.
-Empathy and belonging training encourages individuals to engage in dialogue and understand perspectives different from their own.
+Empathy and belonging training encourage individuals to engage in dialogue and understand perspectives different from their own.

 “We truly believe that cultural competence and inclusive communication is that baseline learning that every organization, and…every team member in our organization has to ensure that we are a company that understands and leads with empathy,” says Blackmon.
 “We really need a layered learning journey that reinforces those types of behaviors and those competencies that we actually want to see across the organization.”

 Given how empathy can drive change, it is no wonder that Wiley wishes the public better understood that diversity results in greater profit.
-“The more diverse the people are at the table, the more diverse the thoughts, the richer the discussion and the greater the reach.
-In this world of globalization, diversity and inclusion matter now more than ever.
-When team members feel valued, heard and included, the synergy they create is an unstoppable force,” says Wiley.
+“The more diverse the people are at the table, the more diverse the thoughts, the richer the discussion, and the greater the reach.
+In this world of globalization, diversity, and inclusion matter now more than ever.
+When team members feel valued, heard, and included, the synergy they create is an unstoppable force,” says Wiley.

 As an example, Wiley shares how a recent exercise asked corporate managers to think critically about privilege, including how it is defined, and its impact on individual development and access to opportunity.
 “This powerful topic forced team members to examine their backgrounds in the context of advantages they might have experienced when compared with others,” she says.